premiere: moonbow, 'altering ego'

 As reality edges ever closer to that of dystopian/utopian fiction, Eleanor Hardwick explores the overload of attempting to balance reality with the empowerment of curating a second self online, FOMO, and potentially losing your real self along the way.

-"As children we're told we can be who we want to be."
-Open Molly's hard-to-hear reflections.
-"Our form mutates between avatars and profile pictures, behind status updates and favourites.
+"As children we're told we can be who we want to be," open Molly's hard-to-hear reflections.
+"Our form mutates between avatars and profile pictures, behind status updates and favorites.
 We're trapped in our monologue, the app is our stage, but who's watching?
 Did I seem mysterious enough, or beautiful, or wealthy?
 We put so much effort into our performance thinking: 'This is my chance to get it right, to be come a vision.'"
-Parallel lives and altering egos, today's world is becoming more Matrix like by the minute and the new Moonbow explores that idea.
+Parallel lives and altering egos, today's world is becoming more Matrix-like by the minute and the new Moonbow explores that idea.

 "Because the lyrical content on my side comes from a more negative approach to the Internet than positive, I love that Molly's words balance that back out; she is a great example of a post Internet artist who takes the best bits of online culture and makes something thought provoking and beautiful from it."
-She continues to note that, "Alice is a good irl friend of mine and it was amazing to have her play guitar for this.
-We're making limited cassettes with her label Honeybabe records which will feature all the remixes on too.
-Again, it was important to me to have the song remixed by several artists and to see which are the bits they would curate into their own song - because that's how empowerment through social media comes about: taking the best part of oneself and showing the world that."
+She continues.
+"Alice is a good IRL friend of mine and it was amazing to have her play guitar for this.
+We're making limited cassettes with her label Honeybabe Records which will feature all the remixes on too.
+Again, it was important to me to have the song remixed by several artists and to see which are the bits they would curate into their own song -- because that's how empowerment through social media comes about: taking the best part of oneself and showing the world that."

-The single features artwork from Eleanor and her very talented household, photographer Meg Lavender and 3D artist Greg McCarron-Shipman, and will be released digitally on 29th April followed by a limited edition cassette complete on 9th May with remixes by talented pals Flamingods, Alice Go, Conrad Kira and Soldier's Heart.
+The single features artwork from Eleanor and her very talented household, photographer Meg Lavender and 3D artist Greg McCarron-Shipman, and will be released digitally on April 29 followed by a limited edition cassette complete on May 9 with remixes by talented pals Flamingods, Alice Go and Soldier's Heart.
 Catch them live or risk suffering from F.O.M.O all the time.